Stepwise Goal-Driven Networks for Trajectory Prediction: Stepwise Goal-Driven Network (SGNet)

 \subsection{Loss Functions}

-We train our model in an end-to-end manner.
-We choose to use the Root Mean Square Error (RMSE) as loss function to supervise trajectory prediction from our decoder.
+We use the Root Mean Square Error (RMSE) as loss function to supervise trajectory prediction from our decoder.
 For our stochastic model using CAVE, we follow~\cite{yao2020bitrap,bhattacharyya2018long} and adapt best-of-many (BoM) approach to minimize the distance between our best prediction $\mathbf{\widehat{Y}}_{t}$ and target $\mathbf{Y}_{t}$.
 This approach leads to more accurate and diverse predictions and encourages the model to capture the true variation in data.
 To ensure SGE to predict accurate goal states, we also optimize the prediction from SGE using RMSE between goal prediction $\mathbf{\widehat{Y}}_{t}^g$ and ground truth $\mathbf{Y}_{t}$.
 Finally, we add KL-divergence loss (KLD) to optimize the prior network in the CVAE.
 Thus, for each training sample, our final loss is summarized as follows,

 where $\mathbf{\widetilde{Y}}_{t}^k$ is the $k$-th trajectory hypothesis from CVAE, $\mathbf{\widetilde{Y}}_{t}^g$ is the predicted stepwise goal location, and $\mathbf{Y}_{t}$ is the object's ground truth location at time $t$.